johnmyronmillar/GitLab/01-Lesson-Plans/05-APIs/Supplemental/AlpacaMarkets_Installation-Guide.md

 ## Install

+Make sure to follow these steps inside your `dev` Anaconda environment.

 In order for the `alpaca-trade-api` package to install and run properly, all of the dependencies must be satisfied.
 The dependencies list can be found below for reference.

 * Pandas